yal103/league_of_legends_analysis/README.md

 Raw totals are not good measures for analyses related to the outcome of a game.
 For example, a team who played for 45 minutes may appear to have much more vision control than a team who played for only 25 minutes even if the latter performed 'vision events' at a much faster rate.

-Therefore, to correctly measure a team's vision control effectiveness, we need to account for the length of each game, hence our need for normalized columns like `wardsplaced_per_min` and `visionscore_per_min`.
-Below is the distribution of the `wardsplaced_per_min`:
+Therefore, to correctly measure a team's vision control effectiveness, we need to account for the length of each game, hence our need for normalized columns like `visionscore_per_min` and `wardsplaced_per_min`.
+Below is the distribution of the `visionscore_per_min`:

 <iframe
-  src="assets/wardsplaced_per_min.html"
+  src="assets/visionscore_per_min.html"
   width="800"
   frameborder="0"
 ></iframe>